 Bringing glitz and glamour to The Block, Redfern’s Nana Miss Koori comes to life in the city spotlight, performing on her father’s country, Gadigal land.

-She is a regular performer at Club Redfern, but frequently travels across NSW including Lightening Ridge, Walgett, Moree and Gilgandra.
+She is a regular performer at Club Redfern, but frequently travels across NSW including Lightning Ridge, Walgett, Moree and Gilgandra.
 She's known for singing well-loved classic pop hits from the 60s, 70s and the 80s, Nana Miss Koori takes audiences on a journey from Petula Clark to Whitney Houston.

 Signature style: Ruffles.
 Lots of Ruffles.